How the Drinking Water State Revolving Fund Works

 Learn about the Drinking Water State Revolving Loan Fund

 The Drinking Water State Revolving Loan Fund (DWSRF) was established by the 1996 amendments to the Safe Drinking Water Act (SDWA).
 The DWSRF is a financial assistance program to help water systems and states to achieve the health protection objectives of the SDWA.
 (See 42 U.S.C. §300j-12.)
 The program is a powerful partnership between EPA and the states.

 Congress appropriates funding for the DWSRF.
 EPA then awards capitalization grants to each state for their DWSRF based upon the results of the most recent Drinking Water Infrastructure Needs Survey and Assessment.
 The state provides a 20 percent match.

 States have the option of taking a variety of set-asides.
 These set-asides help fund state programs and activities to ensure safe drinking water.
-In total, states may take up to 31% of their capitalization grant in set-asides.
+In total, states may take approximately 31% of their capitalization grant in set-asides.